top of page

 Women, Authority and Fear in Childbirth (1 Timothy 2)

-The letter of 1 Timothy 2 discusses women, authority, and fear in childbirth.
+In 1 Timothy 2, the writer discusses women, authority, and fear in childbirth.
 It does not exclude women from being church leaders.
 This is post 2 of 4, where I look at 1 Timothy 2 where several groups are corrected.
 I look at the larger context of 1 Timothy here.
 In it, I look at whether the three pastoral letters were written by Paul or an imitator of Paul, and we look at the qualifications to be a church leader.
 I discuss 2 Timothy here. and discuss how Scripture is inspired by God.
 I look at Titus here and discuss an elder's responsibilities to hold to the true message, encourage believers, and refute false teaching.
 These three letters together are called the pastoral letters.

 1 Timothy 2: Stop Arguing and Showing off, Let a Women Learn, Comfort her